 The Election Process

-Every year, students from Fifth and Sixth classes are invited to nominate themselves for a place on the Students Council.
+Every year, students from the Fifth and/or Sixth classes are invited to nominate themselves for a place on the Students Council.
 Before the election candidates are asked to present their ideas in a speech to their peers.
 The classes elected their council representatives.
 Our newly elected Student’s Council was set up in September.
 The elected Students Council is required to attend regular meetings, to participate in any projects.
 Council members wear a special badge to ensure that they are readily identifiable as Student Council members.
-This year’s Student Council are Cormac, Ashley, Aoibhe, Aidan, Bobby, Alannah and Aisling
+This year’s Student Council are Antonia, Mohammed, Amy, Zach, Mohamed, Katie, Caleb,

 What makes a good Student Councillor?